Generic Name: ceftriaxone (injection) (SEF trye AX one)

 Ceftriaxone is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Ceftriaxone can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Ceftriaxone can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 How should I use ceftriaxone?

 Ceftriaxone is injected into a muscle, or into a vein through an IV.